 2a.
 The Transferee’s name and address.
 This is the name of your gun trust and the address where you are going to store the NFA firearm.
 If you choose to change the location of the NFA firearm, you can do that by using the ATF Form 20 (5020.20).
-Since a gun trust is applying for the tax stamp check the TRUST or LEGAL ENTITY at the bottom of 2a.
+If a gun trust is applying for the tax stamp check the TRUST at the bottom of 2a.
 If you are applying as a different entity you can select individual or any of the other entity options that best describes your entity.
 Note: If you are transferring to a gun trust, corporation or other legal entity the gun trust, corporation or other legal entity would need to be named as a beneficiary or heir in order for the transfer to be tax exempt.
 If you are changing your legal name, then you will write your new legal name and your address here.

 2b.
 County.
 This is the county, parish, or borough that the NFA firearm will be stored at.
 This is not the country.